AndreaPontrandolfo/eslint-plugin-fsecond/docs/rules/valid-event-listener.md

 - every addEventListener should have a matching removeEventListener in the returned cleanup function of the same useEffect block
 - addEventListener methods should not be called conditionally in React components

+**Note on AbortSignal:** If all `addEventListener` calls in a useEffect use the `{ once: true }` option, the cleanup requirement is waived.
+This is safe for patterns like `AbortSignal.abort()` events, which fire at most once and automatically remove themselves after the first invocation.

 ## Options

 ### requireUseEventListenerHook